jerramcl/women-at-work/README.md

+This project was originally for a graduate level Computational Social Science course, "Gender in Work", and I expanded upon it for my Data Visualization course.
-The code and NSCG dataset are linked in files above.
+The Jupyter Notebook with all code, NSCG dataset, and output visualizations are linked in files above.